carina-studio/ULogViewer/docs/index.md

 - What properties of log should be displayed in the list.
 - How to output logs back to text (ex, copying).

-Currently there are 18 built-in log profiles:
+Currently there are 22 built-in log profiles:
+- Android Device Event Log.
 - Android Device Log.
 - Android Log Files.
 - Android Kernel Log Files.